stefanov-sm/SQLMethods/README.md

 Lightweight PHP class with no dependencies that dynamically exposes methods defined as SQL queries in a file.

 Inspired by __Dimitri Fontaine__'s posts and ***YeSQL***.
-The example has it all that matters.
+The CLI example has all that matters.